RomainMazB/oc-docs-fr/backend-forms.md

 `datatable` - renders an editable table of records, formatted as a grid.
 Cell content can be editable directly in the grid, allowing for the management of several rows and columns of information.

-> **NOTE:** In order to use this with a model, the field should be defined as a `jsonable` attribute, or as another attribute that can handle storing arrayed data.
+> **Remarque** : In order to use this with a model, the field should be defined as a `jsonable` attribute, or as another attribute that can handle storing arrayed data.

     data:
         type: datatable